 I recently wrote about our “good ol’ fashioned family road trip” to St. Petersburg and Clearwater Beach, Florida in my column on BocaMag.com.
-Road trips are officially back in high fashion thanks to this lingering pandemic!
+Road trips came back in high fashion due to the pandemic!
 One area of Florida we hadn’t hit as a family yet?
 Tampa Bay’s gulf coast area—specifically Clearwater Beach and St. Petersburg (St. Pete to the locals).
 I was excited to visit a section of the state I hadn’t explored yet during spring break.
 On our long weekend St. Pete and Clearwater family road trip itinerary?
 Pirates, dolphins, a little Dali and some hands-on discovery of Florida’s gulf coast!

 Read on to start planning your own family road trip…